wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 The gradations between correct/incorrect are harder to see here, but already it is apparent that a more organic pattern is being captured with the neural net.

 To help clear make the patterns in the heat map more visible, I customized the heatmap plot colors.
-In this new plot, I have made values close to the 80% threshold white, so that this boundary (similar to the 80% red line in the linear plot) is easy to see:
+In this new plot, I have made values close to the 80% success rate threshold white, so that this boundary (similar to the 80% red line in the linear plot) is easy to see:

 <div style="margin-top: 4rem;"></div>